Cale-Torino/FreeTAKServer_Manager/WPF/FreeTAKServer_Manager_WPF/ReadMe.txt

 ### FreeTAKServer Manager

-The FreeTAKServer Manager  specific for FTS version `1.8.1`
+The FreeTAKServer Manager  specific for FTS version `1.9.1.5`

 Make sure you have a clean Python install.

 Make sure your python environment variable path is clean.

-Delete __init__.py 0kb in Your_Python_Path\Lib\site-packages\FreeTAKServer-UI
+Due to changing config files etc. I have to compile a new version for every new FTS release.

 FreeTAKServer Manager has the ability to:
 * Start